ewired/gjs-guide/docs/extensions/upgrading/gnome-shell-42.md

 - Only system extensions (located in _/usr/share/gnome-shell/extensions/_) can use *"gdm"* in their session mode.

-- Extensions with *"session-modes"* can only pass the EGO reviews if they meet the review guidelines requirements related to the session modes.
+- Extensions with *"session-modes"* can only pass the EGO reviews if they meet [the review guidelines requirements related to the session modes][session-modes-rg].

 ## GNOME Shell UI